eagle-io/docs/source/topics/nodes/location/index.rst

 Historic
 ~~~~~~~~
-Use the *Delete* button to permanently remove all historic coordinate data for this Location.
+Click the *Delete* buttons and save to permanently remove all *historic coordinate data* or *events* for this Location node.
+Alternatively use the :ref:`Source Historic <node-configuration-datasource-file-historic>` section to delete historic data or events for a Data Source and its Parameters.

 .. raw:: latex